John Jost: Career

 Since 2003, he has been on the faculty of New York University, where he is Professor of Psychology, Politics (Associated Appointment), Sociology (Affiliated Appointment), and Data Science (Affiliated Appointment).
 Jost is a member of numerous editorial boards and professional organizations and societies, and he was President of the International Society of Political Psychology.
 He is the Editor of a book series on Political Psychology for Oxford University Press and the Founding Field Chief Editor of Frontiers in Social Psychology.
 Jost has received honorary doctorates from the University of Buenos Aires in Argentina and the Eötvös Lorand University (ELTE) in Budapest, Hungary.
-He delivered the Aaron Wildavsky Lecture in the Goldman School of Public Policy at UC Berkeley in 2022 and was inducted into the American Academy of Political and Social Science in 2024.
+He delivered the Aaron Wildavsky Lecture in the Goldman School of Public Policy at UC Berkeley in 2022 and was inducted into the American Academy of Political and Social Science in 2024 as the Inaugural James S. Jackson Fellow.

 Research

 Jost has contributed extensively to the study of stereotyping, prejudice, intergroup relations, social justice, political psychology, and social media.
 In collaboration with Banaji, he proposed a theory of system justification processes in 1994, and in collaboration with Jack Glaser, Kruglanski, and Frank Sulloway he proposed a theory of political ideology as motivated social cognition in 2003.

+His (2020) book A Theory of System Justification was a finalist for the PROSE Award for “Psychology and Applied Social Work” for excellence in scholarly publishing and has been translated and published in Italy, Japan, and South Korea.
+His (2021) book Left & Right: The Psychological Significance of a Political Distinction won the Juliette and Alexander George Outstanding Political Psychology Book Award, sponsored by the International Society of Political Psychology.

-Jost's writings have been translated into several languages, including Spanish, Italian, French, Portuguese, German, Hungarian, Polish, and Japanese.
+Jost's writings have been translated into several languages, including Spanish, Italian, French, Portuguese, German, Hungarian, Polish, Japanese, and Korean.